valancej/documentation/_pro/builds-and-configuration/services.md

 We do not support the top-level `networks` directive (see [unavailable features](#unavailable-features)) - but all containers are started on isolated networks, per step, by default.

-Containers should be bidirectionally discoverable without requiring any custom setup and should not require custom network creation.
+Containers are bidirectionally discoverable without requiring any custom setup and should not require custom network creation.

 ## Unavailable Features